 The information below about the business background of each nominee for director has been provided by each nominee.
-All nominees except Mr. Bowles are currently directors.
-An incumbent director, Michael D. Rose (whose information is also provided below) intends to retire as a director, and will not stand for re-election, effective as of the Annual Meeting.
+All nominees are currently directors.
 In case any nominee is not available to serve as a director, the person or persons voting the proxies may vote your shares for such other person or persons designated by the Board if you have submitted a proxy card.

 The Board may also choose to reduce the number of directors to be elected at the meeting.
-Each of the nominees shall be elected to serve as a director until the annual meeting of stockholders in 2018 or until his or her respective successor is duly elected and qualified, or until his or her earlier resignation or removal.
-The names of the nominees for director, along with their present positions, their principal occupations, current directorships held with other public companies, as well as directorships with other public companies during the past five years, their ages, and the year first elected as a director, are set forth below.
+Each of the nominees shall be elected to serve as a director until the annual meeting of stockholders in 2019 or until his or her respective successor is otherwise duly elected and qualified, or until his or her earlier resignation or removal.
+The names of the nominees for director, along with their present positions, their principal occupations, current directorships held with other public companies, as well as directorships with other public companies during the past five years, their ages and the year first elected as a director, are set forth below.
 Individual qualifications, experiences and skills that contribute to the Board's effectiveness as a whole, as determined by the Nominating and Corporate Governance Committee, are also described below.